 This girls-only course is designed to empower 14-18 year old girls to challenge the narrow definition of what it means to be a girl.
 Girls are encouraged to identify their character strengths, to process the messages of society critically and to learn to listen to those within their circle of trust.
 The lives of 4 incredible women in football are used to inspire girls to use their strengths to overcome challenges and achieve their full potential.

 Participants are encouraged to be aware of both the positive and negative aspects of social media.
 Issues discussed include: our digital footprints, cyber bullying, pornography, online gambling, and sexting.
 This is an enjoyable and highly engaging presentation that also provides the essential information required to successfully navigate our current digital landscape.

 Sporting clubs can set the standard when it comes to creating an environment of equality and belonging.
 Sports people who take a stance on discriminatory language or behaviours have the opportunity to influence the wider community towards acceptance of diversity.

-This course discusses our need to belong and the role of the peer group in the decisions we make.
+This course, for ages 10-14, discusses our need to belong and the role of the peer group in the decisions we make.
 It provides young participants with a tool kit to help them resist negative risk taking behaviours such as binge drinking, drug taking and putting others down.
 Research shows that if young people have rehearsed their responses in these areas before the pressure comes, they are far more likely to make positive life choices.

 Times have changed and so have young people.
 The old fashioned and overused half-time spray just doesn’t cut it anymore.
 Positive coaching has been proven to elicit greater motivation, resilience, enjoyment and results for everyone involved.
 Discover a new way of coaching that makes all the difference between a good team and an excellent team.